square/intro-to-d3/index.md

 ### Background

-In Square's New Engineer Onboarding program, we offer short courses and lectures on tools the variety of tools that Square uses.
-We started to collect notes from our course on D3.js and found that it was well-suited to a written tutorial, and was worth sharing.
+In Square’s new engineer onboarding program, which we call NEO, we offer short courses and lectures on a variety of tools that we use at Square.
+We started to collect notes from our course on D3.js and found the notes were well-suited for a tutorial — and worth sharing.

 ### Introduction